Hiking the Sunset Rock Trail in Sequoia National Park

 Sunset Rock

-Finally, after just 0.8 miles (1.3 km), the Sunset Rock Trail ends at Sunset Rock, overlooking the expansive Marble Fork Canyon of the Kaweah River.
+After just 0.8 miles (1.3 km), the Sunset Rock Trail ends at Sunset Rock, overlooking the expansive Marble Fork Canyon of the Kaweah River.

-That being said, I think the difference in vegetation between the sunset photo taken before the 2021 fire and the more recent photos taken after the fires truly shows the expansiveness of this devastating fire and how close it came to some of Giant Forest’s most famed trees, like the General Sherman Tree.
+That said, I think the difference in vegetation between the sunset photo taken before the 2021 fire and the more recent photos taken after the fires truly shows the expansiveness of this devastating fire and how close it came to some of Giant Forest’s most famed trees, like the General Sherman Tree.

 Nevertheless, Sunset Rock is still one of the best places to spend the evening in Sequoia National Park, and I personally recommend packing in some food, as it’s very likely that all restaurants will be closed in Three Rivers if you’re planning on driving down after the hike.